RuhAm/T-REx/README.md

 Finally,  output probabilities from SVM will be saved in the "Probs_SVM.csv" file and the class prediction will be saved in the "Class_SVM.csv" file.

 ## 3.0 Working with empirical data (VCF files)
-3.1 To work with empirical data we need to keep the *.vcf* formatted file in the "VCF" folder inside the "Data" folder.
+3.1 To work with empirical data we need to keep the *.vcf* formatted file in the following folder:

+"VCF" folder inside the "Data" folder.
 One example file for chromosome 22 is given.
 The files should be named as follows:

 ```bash
 CEU(chromosome number).vcf